-An honor roll will be published at the end of each semester.
-To be eligible for the Principal's Honor Roll, a student must make a 3.0 GPA or better and to be eligible for the Superintendent's Honor Roll a student must make a 4.0 GPA or better base on the previous semester.
+An honor roll will be run at the end of the 1st semester.
+To be eligible for the Principal's Honor Roll, a student must have a 3.0 GPA.
+To be eligible for the Superintendent's Honor Roll, a student must have a 4.0 GPA or better based only on previous semester.